Concept of Formal and Functional Regions and Territorial Studies!

 Apart from the dichotomous issue above, some parties prefer to view the term area as a unit that can be clearly identified and referred to as “natural areas”.
 Meanwhile for other parties, the area is just a result of the imagination in the form of classification.

-See also Difference between a Hub and a Switch in Networking
+See also difference between class and object in java

 The Concept of Formal Areas and Functional Areas